confluentinc/operator-earlyaccess/production-secure-deploy/README.rst

 - Enable Kafka client authentication.
 Choose one of:

+  - SASL/PLAIN
-  - SASL/Plain or mTLS
+  - mTLS

-  - For SASL/Plain, the identity can come from LDAP server
+- For SASL/PLAIN, the identity can come from LDAP server

 - Enable Confluent Role Based Access Control for authorization, with user/group identity coming from LDAP server

 - Enable TLS for network encryption - both internal (between CP components) and external (Clients to CP components)

-In this deployment scenario, we will set this up, choosing SASL/Plain for authentication, using user provided custom certificates.
+In this deployment scenario, we will set this up, choosing SASL/Plain for authentication, using user-provided custom certificates.

 ==================================
 Set the current tutorial directory